team4099/better-scouting/README.md

 - [ ] An object tracking model reinforced by the aforementioned object detection model

+The frame extraction code is based on identifying the start and end of the match using the standard FRC start and end sounds.
+The process consists of bandpass filtering the match audio to remove extraneous frequencies, and then finding cross-correlation peaks between the match audio and the sample audio features.

 The robot detection uses the YOLO model and was trained using darknet.
 The current weights were obtained after training for 4000 iterations on a total of 253 images of manually tagged match footage.
 Here are some